PierreWeymeels/Project-Scala-mapReduce/README.md

-# Project-Scala-mapReduce
+# Project-Scala-mapReduce (cf. mapReduce_presentation.pdf)
-#(cf. mapReduce_presentation.pdf)
-This architecture was built to implement the multi-threading in the future.
+This application was built to implement the multi-threading in the future.